salbalkus/CausalTables.jl/paper/paper.md

 important functionalities to support causal inference in Julia.
 First, it provides the `CausalTable`, which bundles tabular data with causal structure.
-This allows users to automatically subset and manipulate variables such as treatment and confounders that often must be provided as input to causal estimators.
+This allows users to automatically subset and manipulate variables such as treatment and confounders that are often provided as input to causal estimators.
 Second, the package's `StructuralCausalModel` interface simplifies running simulations with a given causal structure -- unlike existing simulation tools, users can extract the ground truth distributions and their properties conditional on the data generated in previous steps.
-In this way, CausalTables.jl makes it easier to develop and experimentally evaluate new statistical causal inference methods in Julia.
+In this way, `CausalTables.jl` makes it easier to develop and experimentally evaluate new statistical causal inference methods in Julia.